CityOfNewYork/communicable-disease-surveillance-nycdohmh/Detecting_COVID_Clusters_with_High_PCR_Test_Positivity/README_Detecting_COVID_Clusters_with_High_PCR_Test_Positivity.md

 ### `BCD005_NYC_censustracts.sas7bdat` - sample coordinate file, with census tract ID and X/Y coordinates of NYC census tract centroids

 ### `BCD005_Diseaselist.xlsx` – Excel table of modifiable analysis parameters.
 The analysis_print column acts as a unique identifier for each set of unique analysis parameters.
-The column is defined by the user must a) conform to SAS dataset naming conventions (only alphanumeric characters, no spaces), b) not exceed 20 characters, and c) not duplicate a value within a set of iterative analyses.
-In the example provided here we use a combination of analysis parameters that allow users to easily identify the parameter settings used for each set of output (e.g. where analysis_print=poisson_np_63_rr24: model type=poisson-based prospective space-time, spatial adjustment=non-parametric, study period=63 days, relative risk threshold=2.4)
+The column is defined by the user and must a) conform to SAS dataset naming conventions (only alphanumeric characters, no spaces), b) not exceed 20 characters, and c) not duplicate a value within a set of iterative analyses.
+The example provided here combines values of a number of analysis parameters to allow users to easily identify the parameter settings used for each set of output (e.g. where analysis_print=poisson_np_63_rr24: model type=poisson-based prospective space-time, spatial adjustment=non-parametric, study period=63 days, relative risk threshold=2.4)

 ### `BCD005_nyct2010.shp/dbf/prj/shx` – NYC census tract-level shapefile (4 files)